vcflib/bio-vcf/README.md

 language, including Python and Javascript!

 Bio-vcf is a new generation VCF parser, filter and converter.
-Bio-vcf is not only fast for genome-wide (WGS) data, it also comes with a really nice filtering, evaluation and rewrite language and it can output any type of textual data, including VCF header and contents in RDF and JSON.
+Bio-vcf is not only very fast for genome-wide (WGS) data, it also comes with a really nice filtering, evaluation and rewrite language and it can output any type of textual data, including VCF header and contents in RDF and JSON.